 In 2006, she was outfitted with a JAK coupler system.
 As well as, a new support tower for an enlarged and modified upper wheelhouse.

-Her electrical service is provided by two, 100kW generator sets.
+Her electrical service was provided by two, 100kW generator sets.
 With a third auxiliary generator set.
 The tug's capacities are 135,970 gallons of fuel, and 14,001 gallons of potable water.